AP English Language

 Technological Requirements: Students will be given access to a password-protected Canvas website where they will access all of their course materials.
 Each student will need full Internet and printer access as well as Microsoft Word.
 Students will need to be able to create and view PDF files and may need to utilize Skype or Google Hangouts for book club discussions or group projects.
 Google Drive may also be utilized throughout the year, so students should have access to a drive.

 Instructor Qualifications: I graduated from the University of North Carolina at Chapel Hill with a BA in English Education.
 After teaching in a variety of public school settings, I returned to school to pursue an MA in English and Literacy Education from the University of Michigan in Ann Arbor.
-I then continued on to earn an Educational Specialist (Ed.S.) degree in Curriculum Development, also from U-M. I am a certified teacher in the State of the Virginia with endorsements in 6-12 English, K-12 Reading, K-12 Gifted Education, and ESL.
-During the past twenty-five years, I have taught in public schools, an alternative high school, homeschool co-ops, and online.
-I have also edited and occasionally written for the Virginia Home Educator, a publication of the Home Educator’s Association of Virginia (HEAV), for the past ten years.
-I currently live in Chesapeake, Virginia, with my family.
+I then continued on to earn an Educational Specialist (Ed.S.) degree in Curriculum Development, also from U-M, and am currently pursuing a doctorate in Special Education.
+I am a certified teacher in the State of the Virginia with endorsements in 6-12 English, K-12 Reading, K-12 Gifted Education, and ESL.
+During the past twenty-eight years, I have taught in public schools, an alternative high school, homeschool co-ops, and online.
+I have also edited and occasionally written for the Virginia Home Educator, a publication of the Home Educator’s Association of Virginia (HEAV), for the past thirteen years.
+I currently live in Chesapeake, Virginia with my family.

 Required Course Materials: